 - Plan capacity;

-- Have unattended test modes, creating real-world scenarios with heavy load and long-duration stability tests.
+- Create real-world scenarios with heavy load and long-duration stability tests;

 Example: Voice over LTE Testing